Rachel Plummer

-Rachel Parker Plummer (March 22, 1819 – March 19, 1839) was the daughter of James W. Parker and the cousin of Quanah Parker, last free-roaming chief of the Comanches.
+Rachel Parker Plummer (March 22, 1819 – March 19, 1839) was the daughter of James W. Parker and the cousin of Quanah Parker, the last free-roaming chief of the Comanches.
 An Anglo-Texan woman, she was kidnapped at the age of seventeen, along with her son, James Pratt Plummer, age two, and her cousins, by a Comanche raiding party.

-Rachel Plummer's 21 months among the Comanche as a prisoner became a sensation when she wrote a book about her captivity, Rachael Plummer's Narrative of Twenty One Months' Servitude as a Prisoner Among the Commanchee Indians, which was issued in Houston in 1838.
-This was the first narrative about a captive of Texas Indians published in the Republic of Texas, and it was a sensation not just there, but in the United States and beyond.
-In 1844, after Rachel's death, her father published a revised edition of her book as an appendix to his Narrative of the Perilous Adventures, Miraculous Escapes and Sufferings of Rev. James W. Parker.
+Plummer's 21 months among the Comanche as a prisoner became widely known when she wrote a book about her captivity, Rachael Plummer's Narrative of Twenty One Months' Servitude as a Prisoner Among the Commanchee Indians, which was issued in Houston in 1838.
+This was the first narrative about a captive of Texas Indians published in the Republic of Texas, and it became an international sensation.
+After Plummer's death, her father published a revised edition of her book in 1844 as an appendix to his Narrative of the Perilous Adventures, Miraculous Escapes and Sufferings of Rev. James W. Parker.
 Her book is considered an invaluable look at Comanche culture before environmental destruction, disease, starvation, and war forced them onto reservations.

 Birth and early years

-Rachel Plummer was born in 1819 in Crawford County, Illinois^{1}, the second youngest living child of James William Parker (1797–1864) and Martha Duty.
+Rachel Parker was born in 1819 in Crawford County, Illinois^{1}, the second youngest living child of James William Parker (1797–1864) and Martha Duty, and spent most of her youth in Illinois.
 She had two living siblings, and three siblings who had died at an early age.
-In 1834 her family and allied families, led by her father James and uncle Silas, moved from Illinois to Texas along with other sons of Elder John Parker (1758–1836) and Sarah White, as part of the large Parker family.
+In 1834, her family and allied families, led by her father James and uncle Silas, moved from Illinois to Texas, along with other sons of Elder John Parker (1758–1836) and Sarah White, as part of the large Parker family.

-Rachel Parker spent most of her youth in Illinois.
-At age 14, considered a grown woman in that era, described by her father in his later book as a "red haired beauty of rare courage and intelligence," Rachel married Luther M. Plummer, and moved with the Parker family in 1830 to Conway County, Arkansas, which her father used as a staging ground for exploratory trips to Texas.
+At age 14, socially considered an adult woman and described by her father in his later book as a "red haired beauty of rare courage and intelligence," Rachel Parker married Luther M. Plummer.
+She moved with the Parker family in 1830 to Conway County, Arkansas, which her father used as a staging ground for exploratory trips to Texas.
 In 1832 her father proposed to Stephen F. Austin that the Parkers be permitted to settle 50 families north of the Little Brazos River, in what was considered part of the Comancheria.
-One of the 50 families was that of Luther Plummer and his wife Rachel.
+One of the 50 families was that of Plummer and her husband.
 Austin did not reply to this proposal.
 James Parker was the first of the Parkers to come to Texas, and his persistence led to his being given a league of land north of the site of present Groesbeck on April 1, 1835.
-Luther Plummer was also awarded a league of land by his father-in-law's stubborn entreaties to the Mexican Government.
+Luther Plummer was also awarded a league of land by his father-in-law's persistent entreaties to the Mexican Government.